mariushelf/notes_to_self/README.md

 # pandas

+* the category datatype can save memory and computation time on both text and numeric columns with repeating values.
+Even joins and filters are faster
+* using `float32` or `int32` instead of the default 64 datatypes can make operations faster and memory usage lighter

 ## Faster numerical expressions in pandas series and dataframes

 Pandas can make use of [`bottleneck`](https://github.com/pydata/bottleneck) and [`numexpr`](https://github.com/pydata/numexpr) to speed up computations.